Skip to main content

 FAQ – Protecting Timber Outdoors

 Well-designed and maintained outdoor timber can last 30–100+ years depending on exposure.
-For example: properly treated fence posts (UC4) can last 15-25 years; above-ground decking (UC3) with regular maintenance can last 25-40 years; naturally durable species like teak can exceed 50 years.
+For example: properly treated fence posts (UC4) might last 15-25 years; above-ground decking (UC3) with regular maintenance can last 25-40 years; naturally durable species like teak can exceed 50 years.
 Historic timber structures demonstrate that with good design, timber can last centuries even outdoors.
+But these lifespans assume you're doing the maintenance — neglect it, and those numbers drop dramatically.
+The wood won't look after itself.

 Absolutely.
 Cut ends absorb moisture up to ten times faster than face grain and are the most vulnerable point for rot.
 All cuts made during installation should be treated with a field-cut preservative immediately.
-For maximum protection, dip ends in preservative before installation.
-This single step, often overlooked, can double the life of outdoor timber.
+For maximum protection, many seasoned DIYers dip the ends in preservative before installation.
+This single step, often overlooked, can dramatically lengthen the life of outdoor timber.
+It's such a small effort that makes a huge difference, and it's very satisfying to know you've sealed up those straw-like ends properly.

 Frequency depends on finish type and exposure: Penetrating oils: every 1-2 years